DPBandA/job-management-tracking-system/doc/Development.md

 - Put the name of the approver on the job costing.
 - NB: Test as various users with various employee positions.
 - Add user preference to export invoioices when "Invoice" button is pressed?

+# Database update and deployment
+- Add approvalDate to PR class and table for all databases.